ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/faveo-helpdesk-docker.md

 Note: At this point, the helpdesk interface will not load in the browser.
 To finalize the installation, you need to remove specific entries from the database.
 </p>

-1. Access your MariaDB container using the following command:
+- Access your MariaDB container using the following command:

 ```
 docker exec -it YourDomain-mariadb /bin/bash
 ```
+Replace n<code><b>YourDomai</b></code> by the actual domain name.

-2. Enter the database by executing:
+- Enter the database by executing:

 ```
 use faveo;
 ```

-3. Remove the necessary entry from the plugins table:
+- Remove the necessary entry from the plugins table:

 ```
 DELETE FROM plugins WHERE name = '';